TRES FABULAE HORRIFICAE: THE PLAY

 Part IV: Read the story - Just hand it out and let the students read it.
 At this point, some people may be wondering - what should we do while they read- Summarize episodes?
 Answer comprehension questions?
 My advice would be to just let them read the story.
 Having taught English for many years, I can tell you definitively that these kinds exercises tend to ruin a student's enjoyment of a book.
 Their main function is to provide oversight so that the students actually read the story rather than nap at their desks.
 In fact, my experience that even with such oversight, if the book truly stinks - they won't read it anyway.
 The whole point of this book was to create a text that students will WANT to read the story.
 Just let them read.

 Part V: After the Story.
-Clarify, Create, Discuss, Retell, Act out - Once the story has been read, now is a great opportunity to do a number of post- reading activities (described in blogs that will be added later) to make sure that the Latin is acquired.
+Clarify, Create, Discuss, Retell, Act out - Once the story has been read, now is a great opportunity to do a number of post- reading activities to make sure that the Latin is acquired.
 Students may have some questions about life, love, death and curses as well.

 Movie talks are a wonderful vehicle to give student practice with vocabulary and phrases.
 The practice was created by Dr, Ashley Hastings and is described on many different teaching blogs.
 The trick is to find a short movie that uses vocabulary you intend to teach - describe the plot of the movie in Latin either before, after or during the movie, thus aiding acquisition of the words.
 Below are three short movies that will work with the stories.